futurelabnz/futurelab-base-theme/readme.txt

 = Does this theme support any plugins? =

-futurelab base includes support for Infinite Scroll in Jetpack.
+futurelab-base-theme2 includes support for WooCommerce and for Infinite Scroll in Jetpack.

 == Changelog ==